TypiCal25/Knowledge/Academics/Capstone/Introduction to Cryptography and Cryptanalysis.md

 # Perfectly Secret Encryption
 The encryption schemes which are effective even against an adversary with an unbounded computation power are known as perfectly secret encryption schemes.
 ## How Is Randomness Generated?
-Modern random-number generation proceeds in
+Modern random-number generation proceeds in taking a high-entropy set of data after which the data is made uniform through some procedures.

+Consider the case